-- See page 44-45 for Natural Science, Humanities and Social Behavioral Science Electives. - + Students must attain a 2.00 grade point average in these technical courses to graduate.
+- \ See page 44-45 for Natural Science, Humanities and Social Behavioral Science Electives. - Students must attain a 2.00 grade point average in these + technical courses to graduate.

-Marketing (Pending) Short-Term Technical Certificate
+Marketing Short-Term Technical Certificate

 The marketing certificate is an online or face-to-face option to obtain content-rich marketing knowledge.
-These concepts easily transition into a two-year marketing degree or provide you skills for an entry-level position in marketing such as sales professional, marketing director, brand manager or ork in social media, retail, purchasing, and advertising.
+These concepts easily transition into a two-year marketing degree or provide you skills for an entry-level position in marketing such as sales professional, marketing, coordinator, or work in social media, retail, purchasing, and advertising.

 The certificate is summarized in six marketing courses, supplemented by four general business and writing courses and can be completed in one year if taken as a full-time student.
+This program can be obtained completely online or face-to-face.